Finding the Best Gigabit Internet in 2021

 Gigabit Internet: Then, Now, and Onward

 America has become a gigabit nation, with 80 percent of U.S. households having access to gigabit internet1.
-Rhode Island, District of Columbia, and Utah are the top three states that have the most gigabit internet coverage.
+Fiber Rhode Island, District of Columbia, and Utah are the top three states that have the most gigabit internet coverage.
 That said, approximately 25 million people are still without fast and reliable broadband, according to the Federal Communications Commission2.
 As broadband providers shift to 5G networks for mobile users, gigabit internet is on a similar path, with more widespread availability and even faster speeds.
 In the last decade, speeds have gone from 16 Mbps to 2 Gbps3, so internet providers are racing to employ 10 Gbps speeds in the future.
 The question is, can internet providers keep their gigabit internet services affordable as speeds improve?
 We’ll just have to wait and see.

 Recap of the Best Gigabit Internet in 2021

 Internet users are well on their way to switching over to gigabit internet, as gigabit is the next generation of broadband.
 While coverage is limited and prices are on the higher end, gigabit internet is a great solution for mega corporations with many employees and large households with heavy streamers or gamers.
 Here’s a recap of key points to consider when shopping for the best gigabit internet in 2021:

 - You can experience gigabit speeds either through cable or fiber internet

 - Prices are on the steep side, but you can save more money through bundles

 - Gigabit speeds range from 940 Mbps to 2,000 Mbps (2 Gbps)